yao-laboratory/cellMarkerPipe/README.md

 #### Using cellMarkerPipe in command-line mode
 ##### Step 0: cellMarkerPipe Overview
-cellMarkerPipe is able to be run in command line.
 This pipepline has 3 main steps: preprocess, selection and evaluation.

 ``` bash
 python cellMarkerPipe.py -h
 ```
+If the pacakge is successfully installed, you should find this output on your screen
 ```
 usage: cellMarkerPipe [-h] [--version] {preprocess,selection,evaluation} ...